New-build Ferrari 250 SWB creation bridges classic style and modern technology

 While the body is ostensibly modern by construction, the car’s quad-cam V12 will find itself more closely aligned to the engine found in the original 250 SWB.
 The unit is of GTO’s own development, and built to the specification of the iconic Colombo V12 used by Ferrari between 1947 and 1988.
 While it doesn’t feature any original Ferrari parts, this ‘new’ engine has been developed with GTO Engineering’s extensive experience in rebuilding and tuning originals.

-No specific outputs have yet been revealed, but with GTO’s ability to build a remanufactured ‘Colombo’ V12 between early road car specification and full-bore competition-spec, it will be the customer’s choice whether the engine in their car will be biased for tractable road use or for ultimate performance.
+With GTO’s ability to build a remanufactured ‘Colombo’ V12 between early road car specification and competition-spec, it will be the customer’s choice whether the engine in their car will be biased for tractable road use or for ultimate performance.
 GTO Engineering has announced that it will target a sub-1000kg weight figure for its car, which is on par with the original’s circa 950kg kerb weight.

 While the overall design will find a majority of its basis in the original 250 SWB, the Squalo will feature a few nods to contemporary design, including new lighting, new exhaust outlets and subtle updates to the grille shape and detailing.